PurdueRCAC/hands-on-with-anvil/challenges/Python_Pytorch_Basics/README.md

 >>> print(f"Device tensor is stored on: {tensor.device}")
 Device tensor is stored on: cuda:0
 ```

+> Note: If you are not on a GPU node this will note work.

 Just like arrays, tensors can be manipulated via arithmetic and sliced: